papivot/kickstart-pks-on-aws/README.md

 ```
 The PKS product file would be named similar to `pivotal-container-service-[version_#]-build.[build_#].pivotal`

-Similarly, copy the Linux specific PKS CLI and Kubectl CLI picnet cli command text and past it in the bastion shell.
+Similarly, copy the Linux specific PKS CLI and Kubectl CLI pivnet cli command text and past it in the bastion shell.
 For example -

 ```console
 pivnet download-product-files --product-slug='pivotal-container-service' --release-version='1.5.1' --product-file-id=496006 # For Linux specific PKS CLI